-Van Nistelrooy’s, goal to game ratio at every club he played for was second to none, scoring 75 goals in 91 appearances for PSV, 64 goals in 96 appearances for Real Madrid and a magnificent 150 goals in 219 appearances for Manchester United.
+His goal-to-game ratio at every club he played for was second to none, scoring 75 goals in 91 appearances for PSV Eindhoven, 64 goals in 96 appearances for Real Madrid and a magnificent 150 goals in 219 appearances for Manchester United.

 Embed from Getty Images

-In 2016, van Nistelrooy left his post with the national side to join his former club PSV Eindhoven as the a striker coach for the youth side and the reserve team.
+In 2016, he left the national side to join his former club PSV Eindhoven as the a striker coach for the youth side and the reserve team.

 In 2015 his Premier League record of scoring in 10 consecutive games was beaten by Leicester City striker Jamie Vardy – a record that had stood for 12 years.

 Back to Manchester United

 |Premier League Teams Played for||Manchester United|